BalloonBox-Inc/SCRTSibyl_phase2/README.md

 ## Value Capture for Secret Network Ecosystem

+A credit score is a number that expresses your credit information at one point in time.
+It indicates the risk you represent for lenders, compared with other consumers, on a scale from 300 to 900.
+High scores on this scale are good.
+The higher your score, the lower the risk for the lender.

+We believe in the value of having a public network with the option and flexibility of data encryption and ultimately believe that mainstream tools for financial services like credit scores will be of the first major requirements for service providers on Secret Network and to the web3 environment.

 As part of the strategy to gain traffic in the Secret Network, we are expanding the access channels to SCRT Sybil credit scoring tool, improving the user experience, and increasing the loan range eligibility.
 The go-to-market plan plan consists of:

 1. User adoption: integrating with Binance will onboard more users since it holds more than 600 cryptocurrencies and it is one of the most popular and largest cryptocurrency exchanges.